 Through service learning and a collaborative classroom setting, students are encouraged to tap into their innate curiosity and passion for exploring their world, creating an excitement for learning.

 Life in Lower School

 The regular school day begins at 8:15 a.m. and ends at 3:10 p.m., Monday through Friday.
 Before School Care is available starting at 7:15 a.m. and After School Care until 6:00 p.m.

 Here’s a look into a typical day for our Lower School students:

 - Morning Meeting: This is a special time where students and teachers greet one another, share news, and discuss the upcoming day’s activities.
 On Fridays, the entire Lower School joins together for Morning Meeting.

-- Instruction: Classroom instruction includes workshops in reading, writing, research, and math, along with science, foreign language, art, music, and physical education.
+- Instruction: Classroom instruction includes workshops in reading, writing, research, math, science, foreign language, art, music, and physical education.

-- Buddy Time & Service Learning: Students engage with their older or younger buddies to do projects, art activities, literacy activities, or service in the community.
+- Buddy Time: Students engage with their older or younger buddies to do projects, art activities, literacy activities, or service in the community.